NATO extends Stoltenberg term for a year due to Russia's war | Politics

 - Belgium

-NATO Secretary-General Jens Stoltenberg will remain in his role for an extra year to help steer the 30-nation military organisation through the security crisis sparked by Russia's war on Ukraine.
+With the threat of wider conflict hanging over Europe, NATO opted for stability on Thursday by extending Secretary-General Jens Stoltenberg's term in office for an extra year to help steer the 30-nation military alliance through the security crisis sparked by Russia's war on Ukraine.

 Stoltenberg tweeted Thursday that he is "honoured" by the decision of NATO leaders to extend his term until Sept 30, 2023.

-"As we face the biggest security crisis in a generation, we stand united to keep our alliance strong and our people safe," he said.
+"As we face the biggest security crisis in a generation, we stand united to keep our alliance strong and our people safe," he said, after US President Joe Biden and his counterparts agreed to extend his term at a summit in Brussels.

 The former Norwegian prime minister was named to NATO's top civilian post in October 2014.
 It's the second time that his term of office has been extended.
 His mandate was due to expire in September.